2024 Winners Announced

 First place winner Cole Moore

-Cole Moore is proud to place first in the 2019 Caring for Our Watersheds contest for his proposal to reduce wildfire risk in the forested acreage surrounding his school by conducting a forest thinning/ fuel reduction project.
+Cole is proud to place first in the 2019 Caring for Our Watersheds contest for his proposal to reduce wildfire risk in the forested acreage surrounding his school by conducting a forest thinning/ fuel reduction project.
 In his project, students would help to measure and mark trees/vegetation, consult with the Forest Service Biologist, and would partner with local tree service company to complete work.
 His project also aims to raise awareness within his community of steps property owners could take to maintain defensible space around their homes.

 For first place in the contest, Cole won $1,000 for himself and $1,000 for his school, Foresthill High School.
 In total, students compete for over $6,000 cash rewards and participating schools are eligible for over $11,000 cash rewards.
 Nutrien also provides $10,000 in funding to help implement students’ ideas.